Posidonia: Species

 The species described by Linnaeus, Posidonia oceanica, is found in the Mediterranean; the rest are located around the southern coast of Australia.
 Some species are endemic seagrasses of Western Australia, all the Australian species are found in that region's diverse habitats.

 This arrangement was divided into two complexes: the Posidonia australis and Posidonia ostenfeldii groups.
 Some species descriptions may only be regional characteristics, and may need further revision.

-In 2006 a clonal colony of P. oceanica was discovered south of the island of Ibiza which measured 8 km across and possibly up to 100,000 years old.
+In 2006 a clonal colony of P. oceanica was discovered south of the island of Ibiza which measured 8 km across and is possibly up to 100,000 years old.